-- (1) Fraser Papers holds the outstanding Class B LP Units, which are indirectly exchangeable for 3,613,780 Units (on a one-for-one basis and subject to customary anti-dilution adjustments), representing in the aggregate approximately 22% of the outstanding Units on a fully-diluted basis.
-See "Principal Agreements FP Exchange Agreement". - (2) Brookfield indirectly holds all of the Class B Interests of KFM LLC which entitle the holder to require KFM LLC to convert such Class B Interests into (i) 4,507,030 Units (on a one-for-one basis and subject to customary anti-dilution adjustments), representing in the aggregate approximately 27% of the outstanding Units of the Fund on a fully-diluted basis, or (ii) at the sole election of KFM LLC, cash equal to the fair market value of the Units on the date of conversion.
-See "Description of CanCo, USCo and KFM LLC KFM LLC Class B Interests" - (3) Brookfield and its affiliates directly hold 406,232 Units of the Fund. - (4) The Acadian Timberlands are managed by Brookfield Timberland Management LP. - (5) An affiliate of Brookfield US holds the remaining 1% of KTL LLC.
+- (1) Brookfield indirectly holds all of the Class B Interests of KFM LLC which entitle the holder to require KFM LLC to convert such Class B Interests into (i) 4,507,030 Units (on a one-for-one basis and subject to customary anti-dilution adjustments), representing in the aggregate approximately 27% of the outstanding Units of the Fund on a fully-diluted basis, or (ii) at the sole election of KFM LLC, cash equal to the fair market value of the Units on the date of conversion.
+See "Description of CanCo, USCo and KFM LLC KFM LLC Class B Interests" - (2) Brookfield and its affiliates directly hold 3,006,232 Units of the Fund. - (3) The Acadian Timberlands are managed by Brookfield Timberland Management LP. - (4) An affiliate of Brookfield US holds the remaining 1% of KTL LLC.